mclintprojects/actioncable-vue/README.md

 #### 🌈 Component Level Usage

-If you want to listen to channel events from your Vue component, you need to either add a `channels` object in the Vue component, or if you're using `vue-class-component` define a `channels` property.
+If you want to listen to channel events from your Vue component:
+1. You need to either add a `channels` object in the Vue component
+2. If you're using `vue-class-component` define a `channels` property.
+3. If you're using Vue 3 `defineComponent` define a `channels` property.

 Each defined object in `channels` will start to receive events provided you subscribe correctly.

 ```javascript
 new Vue({